chassisml/openmodelinterface/docs/index.md

 The first reference implementation of the OMI is available today, under the Apache 2 license, at [Chassis.ml](https://chassis.ml).
 There you can try a test drive of the reference implementation to play with it today.

+## OMI Community Connections

+All things OMI are discussed in the "Open Source" channels of Modzy's Discord server.
+Anyone looking to understand more about OMI or influence the spec is welcome to join us over there [OMI Discord](https://www2.modzy.com/modzy-discord-OMI)

 ## Roadmap